Best Hotels with Kids Clubs in Istria for Families (2026)

 Bellevue felt like a village more than a hotel.
 The kids bounced between the water slides and the Maro club all morning, came back for a buffet lunch on the terrace, then spent the afternoon at the beach.
 The pebble cove below the resort is sheltered and shallow enough for small children.
 What surprised us was the food quality: fresh grilled fish at the outdoor restaurant, local Istrian pasta at the Italian one, and a kids' buffet that went beyond chicken nuggets.
 At 418 EUR/night it's not cheap, but we spent almost nothing beyond the room rate.

-Park Plaza Histria hotel on the Verudela peninsula in Pula
+Park Plaza Histria Pula

 Excellent